pranavgade20/aisb/w1d2/w1d2_feedback.md

 # 7
 -- the commands were given to us already.
 The task made sense.
 At first we didn't see how to read the output logs.

+# 8
+-- went quite smoothly but didn't quite understand how we are using DNS e.g. where is the DNS request going?
+Pranav explained that the evil.aisb.dev in theory should be the DNS server for any subdomain e.g. secret_data.evil.aisb.dev, so there just needs to be a program running on that server which can send a valid DNS response